Babies are like little incomplete humans.

 One thing there seems to be some confusion about when it comes to what babies are born without… is kneecaps.

 Do babies have kneecaps?
-Are they born without kneecaps?
+Are babies born without kneecaps?

 The bones known as the kneecaps, or patellae if we’re using the scientific name, are present in babies at birth.
 However, the patella is made of cartilage at this point, or a firm, rubber-like material.

-The cartilage hardens into bone through a process called ossification, usually by around the age of around 4.
+The cartilage hardens into bone through a process called ossification, usually becoming a fully-formed and hardened kneecap around the age of around 4.

 Let’s dive in a little deeper and talk about how/why this happens, and more importantly, what it means for you as a parent.